 Creating an inclusive organization does not happen overnight.
-Instead, a truly inclusive organization often comes as a result of multiyear strategic planning by a board and staff working toward the same goals.
-Last week, the American Bar Association (ABA) held their 2023 Bar Leadership Institute (BLI), which is “intended to guide bar leaders in their roles as stewards of their organizations.”
-Robin Rone, Smithbucklin’s Head of Diversity, Equity, and Inclusion, moderated a discussion panel framed around the best practices for establishing a diversity, equity, and inclusion (DEI) strategy.
+Instead, a truly inclusive organization often comes as a result of multi-year strategic planning by a board and staff working toward the same goals.
+Last year, the American Bar Association (ABA) held their 2023 Bar Leadership Institute (BLI), which is “intended to guide bar leaders in their roles as stewards of their organizations.”
+Robin Rone, Smithbucklin’s Head of Diversity, Equity, and Inclusion (DEI), moderated a discussion panel framed around the best practices for establishing a DEI strategy.
 Three panelists discussed the importance of DEI, as well as their own experiences navigating this topic and implementing DEI strategic planning in the workplace.

 Integrating DEI Practices